mkutz1325/uw-research/README.txt

 Cloning the directory locally and running 'python manage.py runserver' from the directory should start a development server and bring up the site at 127.0.0.1:8000/barchart/

+For a quick look at what the initial version looks like at the top level, there is a screenshot in the barchart/ directory.

 *Note: the Django is unfortunately named 'barchart' due to lack of foresight

 First few things to improve: